vikingeducation/prep_basics/test-yourself-answers.md

 An older, light weight programming language that direcly inspired the development of many other languages.
 It's one of the lowest forms of programming language, one step removed from machine language.

+C is a high-level and general purpose programming language.
+It was   developed at Bell Labs by Dennis Ritchie for the Unix Operating System in the early  1970s.

+Many coding languages are written in C, such as, Java, Perl, Python, and many more.

 #### Ruby